CoolProp/CoolProp/Web/coolprop/wrappers/Csharp/index.rst

 Pre-compiled Binaries
 =====================
-Pre-compiled binaries can be downloaded from XXXXXXXXXXXXXX
+Pre-compiled release binaries can be downloaded from :sfdownloads:`Csharp`.
+Development binaries coming from the buildbot server can be found at :bbbinaries:`Csharp`.
+Download the files appropriate to your system.

 User-Compiled Binaries
 ======================